BikLab/BITMaB2-Tutorials/QIIME2-metabarcoding-tutorial-already-demultiplexed-fastqs.md

 ## QIIME 2 workflow for metabarcoding analysis (18S/16S rRNA) with already-demultiplexed fastq files.

 Here, we will utilize a pipeline called QIIME (v2) to analyze and visualize microbial diversity using raw DNA sequences in fastq files.
+In contrast to QIIME 1, QIIME 2 features several new ways of analyzing NGS data and has been modified significantly bioinformatically, but NOT biologically.

+Please keep in mind that QIIME 2 is a work in progress; so some features may not yet be available.
+But rest assured that QIIME 2 team is working hard and should you have any uber specific questions we cannot answer, please sign-up and post them on the [QIIME 2 forum](https://forum.qiime2.org/).

+Below is a list of a few terms you should know when utilizing QIIME 2.

+1. **Action** - a generic term for a method or visualizer.
+2. **Artifact** - zipped input or output data for QIIME actions.
+Artifacts have file extension `.qza`.
+3. **Parameter** - an input to an action.
+For instance, `--p-trim-left` is a parameter that takes in an integer value for any number of bases that the user wishes to trim off from the start of the sequence.
+4. **Plugin** - a general term for an external tool that is built around QIIME 2.
+5. **Visualization** - output data from a QIIME visualizer that have file extension `.qzv`.
+These can be viewed online

-Please use this pipeline if your fastq files are already demultiplexed - meaning each fastq file pairs (R1 and R2) represent sequences from ONE sample type.
+Please use this pipeline if your **fastq files are already demultiplexed** - meaning each fastq file pairs (R1 and R2) represent sequences from ONE sample type.

 [Link to the main QIIME 2 website](https://docs.qiime2.org/2017.12/) (for more tutorials and detailed documentation of the pipeline).